pjeby/pane-relief/README.md

 ## Styling And Integration

+### Style Settings

+Two commonly requested style features are 1) disabling history counts in the titlebar, and 2) adding numbers to panes.
+These options are now available via the [Style Settings plugin](https://obsidian.md/plugins?id=obsidian-style-settings) -- just install it and go to its settings: there will be toggles for "Disable history counts" and "Number panes".

 ### Per-pane Navigation Buttons

 If you'd like to have each pane get its own back/forward buttons with all of Pane Relief's features available, you can install the [Custom Page Headers and Title Bar Buttons](https://obsidian.md/plugins?id=customizable-page-header-buttons) plugin, enable it, and then configure it as follows: